If your Uncle Joe handed down his list of catfishing tips and told you that you had to fish at night to catch catfish, you’re doing it all wrong.

 - More difficult to navigate a boat in the dark, regardless of how well you know the body of water, even with GPS it can be a challenge.

-- There’s simple catfishing techniques that are incredibly productive that night fishing eliminates.
+- There are simple catfishing techniques that are incredibly productive that night fishing eliminates.

 - BUGS.
 I’ll never forget the first time I ever fished at Lake Fairfield here in Texas, skeeter’s the size of hummingbirds.